Understanding the Climate–Disaster Nexus

 Droughts: The Slow-Motion Disaster

-Droughts develop gradually but can have devastating long-term consequences for water supply, agriculture, and ecosystems.
-Climate systems influence droughts through temperature, precipitation deficits, and evapotranspiration demands.
+Droughts develop gradually but have profound impacts on water availability, agriculture, ecosystems, and human health.
+Climate systems influence drought through interactions among temperature increases, precipitation deficits, and rising evapotranspiration demands.

-The western United States has experienced a multi-decade megadrought (2000–present) that is the most severe in at least 1,200 years.
-Studies attribute about 50% of this drought’s severity to anthropogenic warming.
-As temperatures continue to rise, the risk of unprecedented multiyear droughts grows, particularly in the subtropics.
+The western United States has experienced a persistent megadrought since 2000, the most severe in over 1,200 years.
+Research attributes roughly 50% of this drought’s severity to anthropogenic warming.
+Projections suggest that as the climate continues to warm, the likelihood of prolonged, intense droughts will increase in subtropical and temperate regions worldwide, with significant implications for water security and food production.

-Effective drought monitoring relies on indices like the U.S. Drought Monitor and satellite-derived vegetation health metrics.
-The National Integrated Drought Information System (NIDIS) provides user-facing tools for tracking and planning.
+Effective drought monitoring leverages a combination of ground-based indices, such as the U.S. Drought Monitor, and satellite-derived vegetation health metrics.
+The National Integrated Drought Information System (NIDIS) offers comprehensive resources for tracking drought conditions and informing response strategies.

 Wildfires: Where Heat Meets Dry Fuel